 As discussed earlier, the ExpressVPN apps also include an automatic protocol selection option, which analyzes your network and device to determine the best protocol to use.
 However, your chosen protocol has such a big impact on your security that we recommend making the choice manually rather than entrusting it to an algorithm.

 OpenVPN is ExpressVPN’s default protocol and the one it recommends for most purposes.
 It’s an open-source protocol, which means that the wider programming community can (and does) contribute bug fixes and improvements; it also means that anyone can view the source code and confirm that it’s highly secure, with no shady business taking place behind the scenes.

-ExpressVPN’s OpenVPN implementation uses AES-256 encryption, the algorithm that’s recommended by most security experts and used by government agencies to secure top-secret data.
+ExpressVPN’s OpenVPN implementation uses AES-256 encryption, the algorithm that’s recommended by most security experts and used by government agencies to secure confidential data.
 It would take billions upon billions of years to crack an AES-256 key by brute force; even if someone did intercept and crack your data, the perfect-forward secrecy used by ExpressVPN means that your key changes every 60 minutes, so only a tiny portion of your data would be compromised.

 You can choose whether to use OpenVPN over TCP or UDP ports.
 Each has its benefits and drawbacks; ExpressVPN uses UDP by default, but the choice is ultimately yours.